Aquatic Invasive Species

 The AIS Tech Committee recommended a cooperative Aquatic Invasive Species Program (AISP) that utilizes the expertise and abilities of existing agencies, organizations and entities in accomplishing AIS priorities identified by the AIS Tech Committee and Itasca County stakeholders.
 Six “priority areas” are each managed by a lead agency or organization that is responsible for accomplishing the AIS priorities specific to that priority area and managing the funding allocated to that priority area The six Priority Areas, their lead agency/organization and their individual priorities are as follows:

-Prevention: lead organization – IWLP/ AIS Coordinator; priorities include AIS watercraft inspection and decontamination program, enforcement, education, public landing infrastructure improvements, partnerships (anglers, fishing guides, bait shops, hunters, marine businesses, float plane operators and all other businesses)
+Prevention: lead organization – AIS Coordinator and Itasca County Soil and Water Conservation District (SWCD); priorities include AIS watercraft inspection and decontamination program, enforcement, education, public landing infrastructure improvements, partnerships (anglers, fishing guides, bait shops, hunters, marine businesses, float plane operators and all other businesses)

-Control, Monitoring and Research: lead agency – Itasca SWCD; priorities include coordinating trained AIS field crew(s) for early detection, control and monitoring of AIS in Itasca County lakes and rivers; and coordinating with Minnesota AIS Research Center, MN Sea Grant and MN DNR research on control and monitoring for long-term control of AIS, which will include “citizen science” when appropriate.
+Monitoring and Control: lead agency – ISWCD; priorities include coordinating trained SWCD AIS field crew(s) for early detection, control and monitoring of AIS in Itasca County lakes and rivers.
+Supplemental training and education will be provided for AIS professionals of Itasca County.

-Community Action Projects: lead organization – ICOLA/ AIS Coordinator; priorities include managing a small grants program that enables organizations, associations or individuals to further AIS prevention locally by means of enhancing other AISP programs or innovative projects, matching funds required to leverage AIS prevention efforts.
+Community Action Projects: lead organization – AIS Coordinator/ICOLA; priorities include managing a small grants program that enables organizations, associations or individuals to further AIS prevention locally by means of enhancing other AISP programs or innovative projects, matching funds required to leverage AIS prevention efforts.

-Database, Website and Legal: lead agency – Itasca County (U of MN as liaison); priorities include participating with the DNR Database, developing a county AIS website to include AIS location map, identification, reporting , calendar of events, volunteer opportunities, contact information; a reserve of unallocated funds will be maintained to provide flexibility to the AISP.
+County: lead agency – Itasca County (Environmental Services as liaison); priorities include participating with the DNR Database, developing a county AIS website to include AIS location map, identification, reporting, calendar of events, volunteer opportunities, contact information; a reserve of unallocated funds will be maintained to provide flexibility to the AISP.